 The Gaggia Classic has been around for a long time and for a bunch of good reasons.
 There’s just no other machine at this price that comes close in capabilities, and now we've seen the Classic take a big step forward as the Classic Pro.
 It still has all the features like a commercial size and weight portafilter, a 3-way solenoid valve for dry, easy-to-knock-out coffee pucks, and no power limitations.
 Now, it has a streamlined housing, updated rocker switches with separate temp-ready lights, a refined drip tray with rounded edges, and a more accessible water reservoir.
-The previous version of the Classic was rated a best-buy by consumers digest and was a long-term bestseller, and now with the upgrade to the Classic Pro, it's only gotten better.

 Now, probably the biggest step forward is the steam wand.
 The Classic Pro comes with a commercial-style steam wand for true barista-quality micro-foam.
 People have been wanting a commercial wand on the Classic for years, and now it's finally here.
 I can tell you, from my own personal testing, the wand is a fantastic upgrade.